nickvourd/windows-mini-tools/README.md

 # windows-mini-tools
-Windows mini tools is a repository which contains some useful batch or executable tools for Windows exploitation.
+Windows mini tools is a repository which contains some useful batch or executable tools for Windows exploitation & enumeration.

 This respository contains: